lukasjhan/mdoc/README.md

 <h1 align="center" ><b>mDOC and mDL - TypeScript</b></h1>

-[ISO 18013-5](https://www.iso.org/standard/69084.html) defines mDL (mobile Driver Licenses): an ISO standard for digital driver licenses.
+[ISO 18013-5](https://www.iso.org/standard/69084.html) defines mDL (mobile Driver’s Licenses): an ISO standard for digital driver licenses.

 This is a JavaScript library for Node.JS, browers and React Native to issue and verify mDL [CBOR encoded](https://cbor.io/) documents in accordance with **ISO 18013-7 (draft's date: 2023-08-02)**.